-Work Package March 2021 Forecast April 2021 Forecast Construction Completion Construction Completion Date Date 1253 - Union Square/Market Street Station 8/27/2021 9/28/2021 1254 - Chinatown Station 8/11/2021 9/4/2021 1255 - Yerba Buena/Moscone Center Station 8/11/2021 9/6/2021 1256 - Surface, Track, and Systems 12/17/2021 12/17/2021
+Work Package April 2021 Forecast May 2021 Forecast Construction Completion Construction Completion Date Date 1253 - Union Square/Market Street Station 9/28/2021 10/27/2021 1254 - Chinatown Station 9/4/2021 9/23/2021 1255 - Yerba Buena/Moscone Center Station 9/6/2021 9/23/2021 1256 - Surface, Track, and Systems 12/17/2021 12/17/2021

-Source: SFMTA CSP Monthly Progress Report for April 2021
+Source: SFMTA CSP Monthly Progress Report for May 2021

 UMS: The contractor continued installation of traction conduits and traction pull boxes at the platform level and painting of traction power conduits at the platform level.
-The contractor completed the station agent booth and the installation of OCS brackets at the platform level.
-The contractor continued installation of crystallized glass panels on the radiused ends of utility houses at the concourse level.
-The contractor began the installation of drywall ESC, concrete masonry unit wall, and escalator side walls/cladding at the north and south ends of the platform level.
-The contractor began cleaning and adjusting escalators and installing anti-graffiti film.
+The contractor continued installing crystallized glass panels on the radiused ends of utility houses at the concourse level.
+The contractor continued the installation of drywall ESC, concrete masonry unit wall, and escalator side walls/cladding at the north and south ends of the platform level.
+The contractor began installing blue light on the south platform.
+The contractor continued cleaning and adjusting escalators and installing anti-graffiti film.

 CTS: The installation of Mechanical/Electrical/Plumbing (M/E/P) and fire protection components continued throughout the station.
-The contractor continued the installation of elevators #1, #2, #3, and #4 at the platform and concourse levels.
-It continued installation of glass fiber reinforced concrete along the northern exterior wall.
+The contractor continued the installation of elevators #1 and #2 at the platform and concourse levels.
+Elevators #3 and #4 are completed.
+The contractor completed installing the fire alarm and testing the Public Address (PA) system.
+The contractor completed testing for the Fire Safety System Supervisory Control and Data Acquisition (SCADA) soft point.
+The contractor completed the installation of traction power conduit and glass fiber reinforced concrete along the northern exterior wall.
 The street work, monitoring, and surveying activities are ongoing.
 The contractor continued terminating service wires at the main electrical and traction power rooms at the headhouse platform level.
-The contractor completed installing electrical and communication conduits at the station agent booth at the concourse level.
-The contractor completed sidewalk restoration along Washington Street and opened 12-foot vehicular traffic.
-The contractor began testing switches, circuit breakers, and Supervisory Control and Data Acquisition (SCADA).
-In addition, the contractor continued testing traction power and train control components, power and lighting, and the fire alarm/public address (PA)/security systems.
+The contractor continued testing switches, circuit breakers, and SCADA components.

 YBM: The installation of M/E/P components, interior walls, and stairs continued throughout the station.
 The contractor continued working on interior finishes at concourse levels within the station box.
-The contractor continued the installation of metal cladding of escalators #1, #2, and #3.
-The contractor completed installing platform-level kiosks and continued installing kiosks at the concourse level.
+The contractor continued installing metal cladding of escalators #1, #2, and #3.
 The contractor continued installing the station agent booth.
-The contractor completed the fire alarm system and DBI.
+The contractor performed a demonstration of the deluge spray pattern with the San Francisco Fire Department.

 STS: Installation of the traction power conduit and other electrical conduit inside the tunnels continued.
 The tunnel lighting and mini power installation is ongoing.
-The fiber optic system installation and terminations continued.
+The contractor continued the installation of the fiber optic system.
 The platform construction at 4th Street and Brannan Street continued.
 The contractor continued OCS hanger installation and installation of OCS risers throughout the tunnel.
 The contractor continued fiber system installation and terminations in communications rooms.
 The Fire Department Connection (FDC) work near the 4th Street portal is complete.
-The Automated Train Control System (ATCS) and radio system testing continued.
-The contractor began the installation of the OCS at 4th and King streets.
+Testing of the Automated Train Control System (ATCS) and radio system continued.
+The contractor continued the installation of the OCS at 4th and King streets.